Top Citations for Law Firms in 2020 [Downloadable List]

 Having accurate and non-duplicative citations can help tell Google that a business is real and it actually exists.
 Having these from highly recognized sources act as a vote of confidence in their eyes and help with rankings.
 Although these have been greatly minimized as a ranking factor in 2020, they are still table stake.
 If you’re a lawyer competing in the Local SEO space, you need to make sure you have the right citations.

 There is also a potential added benefit of link equity.
 Anywhere your NAP is listed, you should also have a link back to your website.
+This can help with your law firm organic SEO strategy.

 Are These The Best Citation Sources for Attorneys?